AHT online - You need to know

 |Do I already have a job at a veterinary facility?|

 One of the requirements of the program is that you work at least 20 hours per week at a vet clinic It can be a small animal or mixed practice.

-We also recommend that you be employed for a minimum of 3 months before your start the program.
+You must also be employed for a minimum of 3 months to be eligible for the program.

 You must remain employed at a clinic for the 3 years of the program.
 Volunteering at a clinic doesn't qualify you to either enter or remain in the program.

 |Do I have what it takes to be an online student?|